jiangtj/blog/source/en/cake/options/index.md

       href: /images/favicon/xin-64.png
 ```

-If your hexo version is greater than 4.2, you can also configure it in `config.<theme>.yml`, which is equivalent to `theme_config`
+If your hexo version is greater than 5.0, you can also configure it in `config.<theme>.yml`, which is equivalent to `theme_config`

-You can also use this [hexo-config-plus](https://github.com/jiangtj-lab/hexo-config-plus) plugin to modify the configuration

-For the complete configuration,[go to the theme repository to view it](https://github.com/jiangtj/hexo-theme-cake/blob/master/_config.yml)
+For the complete configuration, [go to the theme repository to view it](https://github.com/jiangtj/hexo-theme-cake/blob/master/_config.yml)

 # Inject content